Picnic Shelter Reservations

 • When not reserved, shelters are available for free on a first-come, first-served basis year-round.

-Picnic shelters at David Douglas Park and Leverich Park are available to use on a first-come, first-served basis at no cost.
-Reservations for these shelters are only required when use is part of a permitted event.
+Picnic shelters at David Douglas Park and Leverich Park are available for general public use free of charge on a first-come, first-served basis, unless reserved for an event.
+Reservations are only required if use of the shelter is part of a permitted event.
 A Park Use Permit is required to hold an event at one of these parks.

 Make a Reservation

-Picnic shelter can be reservations can be made online, or by phone and in-person at Firstenburg and Marshall community centers.
+Picnic shelter can be reservations can be made online, or by phone and in-person at Firstenburg and Marshall community centers for events taking place between May 1 and September 30, 2024 will begin at 9 a.m. on February 7.

 • Firstenburg Community Center | 360-487-7001 | 700 NE 136th Ave.